-Each year during the demonstration HHA gives a preference of up to 50 (increasing as described above if applicable) applicants meeting all of the following criteria:
+Each year HHA gives a preference of up to 75 applicants meeting all of the following criteria:

 - 1. Applicant must be TAY Aging out of Foster Care; - 2.
-Are referred to HHA by a service provider with whom HHA has executed a Memorandum of Understanding (MOU) outlining the provider's responsibilities with respect to the provision of supportive services for the referred household; - 3.
-Have received a written commitment from the service provider for supportive services for a minimum of one year to help the household's transition from foster care to permanent housing; and - 4.
-Have completed the housing component of the PALS program in the last 6 months.
+Are referred to HHA by a service provider with whom HHA has executed a Memorandum of Understanding (MOU) outlining the provider's responsibilities with respect to the provision of supportive services for the referred household; and - 3.
+Have received a written commitment from the service provider for supportive services for a minimum of one-year to help the household's transition from foster care to permanent housing.